 Parliament may decide to postpone discharge where it is dissatisfied with particular aspects of the Commission’s management of the budget.
 Refusing to grant discharge can be regarded as tantamount to requiring the Commission to resign.
 This threat was put into effect in December 1998: following a vote in plenary to reject the discharge motion, a group of five independent experts was established, which reported on accusations of fraud, mismanagement and nepotism against the Commission.
 The Commissioners then resigned en bloc on 16 March 1999.

 During the 2019 discharge procedure, Parliament also examined shortcomings in the European Border and Coast Guard Agency’s (Frontex) budgetary and finance management, and found the agency’s explanations insufficient.
 Parliament decided to postpone Frontex’s discharge from spring 2021 to 21 October 2021, when the plenary voted in favour of granting the agency discharge, but put EUR 90 million – or around 12% of the agency’s total budget – under reserve.
 These funds can only be released if Frontex fulfils certain conditions, namely recruiting 20 missing fundamental rights monitors and three deputy executive directors who must be sufficiently qualified to fill these positions as well as setting up a mechanism for reporting serious incidents on the EU’s external borders and a functioning fundamental rights monitoring system.
 During the subsequent discharge procedure (for the 2020 budget) Parliament postponed its decision on Frontex’s accounts because it felt that Frontex had not met the conditions Parliament had set in October 2021.
-Additionally, the agency still had to address the findings of an EU Anti-Fraud Office (OLAF) investigation into harassment, misconduct and migrant pushbacks, and to report on its progress to Parliament.
+Additionally, the agency still had to address the findings of an OLAF investigation into harassment, misconduct and migrant pushbacks, and to report on its progress to Parliament.
+In the latest discharge procedures, Parliament’s concerns have focused on the control requirements of the Recovery and Resilience Facility, high error rates for spending programmes, transparency in the use of EU funds (including information on final beneficiaries), access of non-governmental organisations to EU funds and reinforcing the control and monitoring framework for tracking EU funds in unstable or conflict zones.

 As stated above, the Commission, the other institutions and the decentralised agencies must report on the action taken on the observations made by Parliament in discharge resolutions.
 Member States must inform the Commission of the measures they have taken in response to Parliament’s observations, and the Commission must take them into account in its own follow-up report (Article 262 of the Financial Regulation).